AI Historical Figures for Interactive Museum Exhibits

 Portraits That Speak

-Historical figures can appear as framed, half-body, interactive portrait installations integrated into the exhibition wall.
+Historical figures appear as framed, half-body interactive portraits, integrated into the gallery wall.

 This format works especially well for artists, writers, scientists, and archival figures, creating the feeling that a portrait has come to life.